marcsaleiko/frontend-validation/README.md

 # FrontendValidation
-Simple frontend validation library in the making.
+Frontend validation module in the making.
+Documentation and refactor will follow soon.